zahiruldu/answer-finder/README.md

 ﻿# answer-finder

 Answer finder can find a best suited answer for a question and print all answers in the order of questions.
-It follows a pattern for input file state in the AnswerFinder class.
+It follows a pattern for input file stated in the AnswerFinder class.

 [![Run on Repl.it](https://repl.it/badge/github/zahiruldu/answer-finder)](https://repl.it/github/zahiruldu/answer-finder)
 ### Installation? ###